NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 This is just assertion without showing any proof

-What are the hardware inside the AY-663P Input Unit?
+The huge amount of hardware inside the AY-663P Input Unit

 - 2 channels of Temperature